openequella/openequella.github.io/guides/HarvesterProfileConfigurationGuide.md

 * Profile Enabled—is checked by default.
 Uncheck the box to disable the profile and stop harvesting.
 * Collection—displays a list of collections where the harvested resources can be contributed.
 * Import Transform—displays a list of XSLT for transforming the harvested resources metadata to that of the contributed collection.
 The list comprises XSL transformations that have been added to the metadata schema for the associated collection.
-* Updates – select how updates occurring to a resource at the source affects the harvested resource in EQUELLA.
+* Updates – select how updates occurring to a resource at the source affects the harvested resource in openEQUELLA.
 The options are:
     * Create a new version (and archive the current version) – selecting this option creates a new version of the resource, while archiving the old.
     * Update the current version – select this option to update the resource with the changes from the source, but keep the current version number (similar to an edit).

 The harvester type specific elements are described in the following sections:

-### EQUELLA Harvester
+### openEQUELLA Harvester
-The EQUELLA type allows harvesting of resources and attachments from other EQUELLA repositories.
+The openEQUELLA type allows harvesting of resources and attachments from other openEQUELLA repositories.
-The configurable EQUELLA Settings include:
+The configurable openEQUELLA Settings include:
-* Server—enter the URL for the EQUELLA institution to be harvested.
+* Server—enter the URL for the openEQUELLA institution to be harvested.
 * Username/ Password—enter the username and password used to access the repository (if authentication is required).
 * Remote Collection—select a collection to be harvested from the drop-down list.
 Select the Get Collections button to display a list of collections names.
 * Only harvest live resources—is checked by default.
 Uncheck the box to include non-live resources in the harvest.